Terkwood/BUGOUT/redis_streams/README.md

 A generic way to handle reading from redis streams using consumer groups.

-It has been customized process messages from multiple streams, in order by time.
+It has been customized to process messages from multiple streams, in order by time.

 ## Attribution